hieuimba/Lichess-Spark-DataPipeline/README.md

 Next, upload notebooks from the [notebooks folder](https://github.com/hieuimba/Lichess-Spark-DataPipeline/tree/main/default-pipeline/databricks/notebooks) to your Databricks workspace:

 - Go to the Workspace tab, click "Import" to import from your local machine or provide the link to the files hosted on Github.
-- Crate a "lichess" folder in your Home directory and place the notebooks in it.
-Mke sure that all the notebooks are in the same folder.
+- Create a "lichess" folder in your Home directory and place the notebooks in it.
+Make sure that all the notebooks are in the same folder.

 ![image](https://github.com/user-attachments/assets/cd79a720-980b-480e-b22e-7f38fc7905ae)

-- Review the notebooks and make sure that the paths to your volumes are correctly defined.
+- Review the notebooks to ensure that the paths to your volumes are correctly defined.
 For example, "/Volumes/main/lichess/vol-bronze/" requires the "vol-bronze" volume present inside the "lichess" schema under the "main" catalog.
+If you've been following the recommended naming conventions then you shouldn't need to make any changes.

 ![image](https://github.com/user-attachments/assets/713e94ef-0803-4405-abf9-753c32d655f1)